ReDI-School/intro-java/exercises/arrays.md

 }
 ```

+NOTE: this method actually exists and it's called `indexOf()`.
+A simpler method that
+checks if an object is present in an `ArrayList` without returning its position,
+but just returning a `boolean` also already exists and it's called `contains()`.

 ## Remove duplicates

 Implement the following method and use it inside a `main` to show that it behaves as described: